boundlessgeo/qgis-connect-plugin/docs/source/usage.rst

 project.
 After this, every time you open a new project it will contain the Mapbox basemap layer.

-You can revert this setting in going to :menuselection:`Settings --> Options` and, in the :guilabel:`General` tab, reset the default project clicking :guilabel:`Reset default`.
+You can revert this setting going to :menuselection:`Settings --> Options` and, in the :guilabel:`General` tab, reset the default project clicking :guilabel:`Reset default`.
 You can also replace your default project by the one loaded in QGIS by clicking :guilabel:`Set current project as default`